Blue White Simple Financial Tips Blog Banner 16 3

 However, they are somewhat bigger than other foxes, weigh up to 45 pounds.

-Lastly, dholes are far more sociable than foxes.
+Lastly, dholes are far more sociable than the animals like foxes.
 They are among the few dogs who aren’t territorial in the slightest, and when they go hunting, they divide into larger clans and smaller groups.

 10. Maned Wolf